zhimengtech/zhimengtech.github.io/endless_cube_puzzle.md

 **Contact Us**

-If you have any questions or suggestions about my Privacy Policy, do not hesitate to contact me at zhimengtech@gmail.com.
+If you have any questions or suggestions about Endless Cube Puzzle, feel free to contact me at zhimengtech@gmail.com.